jitsi/lib-jitsi-meet/doc/API.md

 6. detach(container) - removes the track from the container.

 7. stop() - stop sending the track to the other participants in the conference.
+Returns Promise.

    Note: This method is implemented only for the local tracks.